 - Scanned copy of student (nominee) passport

 - Official letter of pre-acceptance in the PhD Program

 - PhD Supervisor CV (up to 5 pages)

 - Research Project

-- Two (2) letters of recommendation which both cannot come from the nominator
+- Two (2) letters of recommendation – they must NOT be written by the nominator

 - Transcripts of coursework (certified copies (e.g. stamped by the university)) of the student

 - BSc degree or equivalent